aistabci/abci-docs/v3/en/docs/containers.md

 This allows users to create their own customized environments or build and compute equivalent environments on ABCI based on container images officially distributed by external organizations.

 For example, the [NGC Catalog](https://catalog.ngc.nvidia.com/) provides container images of various deep learning frameworks, CUDA and HPC environments.
-See [NVIDIA NGC](https://docs.abci.ai/ja/tips/ngc/)for tips on how to use the NGC Catalog with ABCI.

 You can also download container images on which the latest software is installed from official or verified repositories on Docker Hub.
 However, be aware not to use untrusted container images.